dchansen06/scanning-cgibin/README.md

 ## Troubleshooting
 Try running the bash scripts in www/cgi-bin a few times to adjust the settings for your specific scanner setup.
 If you can ping your SANE-equipped scanner this has a chance of working for it.

+Will this work out of the box on your specific setup?
+Almost certainly not (everyone's setup is unique), but if you need help debugging please open a new issue

 ## Security
 Anyone on your network can access your scan and your computer.
 Do not expose this to the internet.
 This program connects to the network, use at your own risk.